 Forever Amber (1944) is a historical romance novel by Kathleen Winsor set in 17th-century England.
-It was made into a film in 1947 by 20th Century Fox.

 The novel tells the story of orphaned Amber St. Clare, who makes her way up through the ranks of 17th century English society by sleeping with and/or marrying successively richer and more important men, while keeping her love for the one man she can never have.
 The subplot of the novel follows Charles II of England as he returns from exile and adjusts to ruling England.
 The novel includes portrayals of Restoration fashion, including the introduction and popularization of tea in English coffeehouses and the homes of the fashionably rich; politics; and public disasters, including the plague and the Great Fire of London.
 Many notable historical figures appear in the book including Charles II of England, members of his court, and several of his mistresses including Nell Gwyn.